-Juvenile Law is a specialized law all its own dealing with children from 10 to 16 years of age who are facing criminal charges.
+Juvenile Law is a unique area of law all its own, dealing with children from 10 to 16 years of age who are facing criminal charges.

 Consequences facing a juvenile who has been accused of a crime include:

-Juveniles can be arrested for any criminal offense.
-However, the outcome can be dramatically different ranging from dismissal or probation for most offenses to a sentence at the Texas Youth Commission for repeat offenders or serious felony offenses.
+Juveniles can be arrested for any criminal offense; however, the outcome varies greatly depending on a variety of factors.
+Possible outcomes range from dismissal or probation (for most offenses) to a sentence at the Juvenile Justice Department for repeat offenders or serious felony offenses.

 If you have a child who has been arrested or accused of a crime, contact me today.
 With over two decades of experience, I will be the best advocate for your child and the best resource to help you navigate this situation.

 The Juvenile Justice System can be very helpful.
 However, the justice system employees don’t always realize the importance of a good juvenile lawyer that can help mitigate and navigate potential issues later in life.